 4. Make time for exercise

 Squeezing in some exercise is my go-to right now for relieving stress.
 It’s pretty well known that exercise releases tension and can reduce stress levels.
-Not only is it good for your body, but it’s also good for you mentally.
+Not only is it good for your body, but it’s also good for your mental health.

 Exercise is such a great way to relieve that built up stress, and to prevent it in the first place.
 If you feel like you’re a stressed mom, make the time to exercise as many days as you can, even if it’s only for 15 minutes a day.